fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

 }
 {% endhighlight %}
 Is it OK?
-No, we are imposing a default un-natural ordering to employee’s, it is not the right way to do it.
+No, we are imposing an unnatural ordering to employees by default, it is not the right way to do it.

-Changing the Employee’s natural ordering is not an option, so, we need another min function, one that takes a relation as parameter.
+Changing the Employee’s natural ordering is not an option, so, we need another way of selecting the minimum employee using an unnatural ordering relation.
+What we need is another min function, one that takes a relation as parameter.
-Let’s do it in the old-unconstrained-way (wrong way?), that is, without Concepts:
+Let’s do it using the old C++ way (without Concepts):

 {% highlight cpp %}
-//Note: It compiles, but is incorrect, still, be patient! template <typename T, typename Comparator>
+//Note: It compiles, but is incorrect, still, be patient! template <typename T, typename C>
-T const& min(T const& a, T const& b, Comparator cmp) {
+T const& min(T const& a, T const& b, C cmp) {
     if (cmp(a, b)) return a;
     return b;
 }